 (0 rows)

-This means when get command is executed the results are served and deleted, greatly enhancing our ability to write the logic for using these events to create a replica of the table.
+This means the results are served and deleted when get command is executed, greatly enhancing our ability to write the logic for using these events to create a replica of the table.

 Postgres also supports the use of output plugins – which are basically c programs that can execute based on the INSERT, UPDATE and DELETE events and transform the events into a more user-friendly format.
-Wal2json is one such plugin which can output these events in JSON format.
-This plugin is widely used by most of the popular Postgres CDC add ons like Debezium.
+Wal2json is one such plugin that can output these events in JSON format.
+This plugin is widely used by most of the popular Postgres CDC add-ons like Debezium.

 A point to note here is that these events will not capture the table creation and modification steps.